TickerSparkInvestor Intelligence

 +Is Hobby Lobby publicly traded?

-No, Hobby Lobby is currently a privately held company, so there is no stock ticker and no exchange listing to buy on.
-The business is family-held by the Green family, and the company’s own materials describe it as privately owned and family-controlled.
+No, Hobby Lobby is currently a privately held company, so there is no public stock to buy.
+The company’s own FAQ says it is not publicly traded and has no plans to go public in the future.

 +When will Hobby Lobby go public?